 Where Do They Work?

 Instructional designers are employed across in a variety of industries, ranging from kindergarten and college to business, government and the military.
 They can work individually or as part of a team.
-A career as an instructional designer also equates to job security, given that the United States Department of Labor’s Bureau of Labor Statistics, anticipates job growth for this role to increase by 13 percent within the next ten years, coupled with a median salary of $60,050.
+A career as an instructional designer also equates to job security, given that the United States Department of Labor’s Bureau of Labor Statistics, anticipates 15,000 more employment opportunities within the next ten years, coupled with a median salary of $63,740.

 What Are Their Responsibilities?

 Instructional designers need to possess a versatile skillset in order to create effective learning courses and materials to meet their intended goals.
 These professionals not only need to have a mastery of learning design but technology as well, given that they: